 Students enrolled in a degree program at another collegiate-level institution during the previous year who would like to enroll at Marshall for no more than two consecutive semesters can be admitted as transient students.
-Transient students must submit an application with all appropriate fees to the Admissions Office for each term in which they wish to enroll and have the Registrar at their home college send a letter of good academic standing to the Admissions Office for each term in which they wish to enroll.
+Transient students must submit an application to the Admissions Office for each term in which they wish to enroll and have the registrar at their home college send a letter of good academic standing to the Admissions Office for each term in which they wish to enroll.